wanxinjin/Learning-from-Directional-Corrections/README.md

 * **run_robotarm_game.py** : an entry script to the  two-link robot arm game.
 See the details below.
 * **run_uav_game.py** : an entry script to the  6-DoF quadrotor game.
 See the details below.

-Wanxin:
-When you run the above examples or games, I recommend to use  Pycharm IDE (https://www.jetbrains.com/pycharm/.
-Version >=2020.2.2), where
-I have tested all the codes and it runs smoothly.

 ## Dependency Packages